 John Goodall is Architectural Editor of the weekly magazine Country Life and the author of several books, most recently Parish Church Treasures (2015).
 He is a Fellow of the Society of Antiquaries of London, sits on the Fabric Advisory Committees of Salisbury Cathedral, St Albans Cathedral and Westminster Cathedral.

-Dr Oliver Cox is a Knowledge Exchange Fellow at the University of Oxford.
+Dr Oliver Cox is the creator of the Thames Valley Country House Partnership and a Knowledge Exchange Fellow at the University of Oxford.